jesuslopezpino/ExampleQuery/README.md

 #### Setting up services
-To create a ExampleQuery service instance you just need to create a class that extends the abstract class `ServiceImpl<VO extends BasicDTO>` with an entity class that extends `BasicDTO` as type parameter.
+To create a ExampleQuery service instance you just need to create a class that extends the abstract class `ServiceImpl<DTO extends BasicDTO>` with an entity class that extends `BasicDTO` as type parameter.

 ```java
 package com.polvisoft.exampleQuery.service.impl;